michaelayoade/chatwoot-ai/README.md

 ### Adding New Tools

-To add a new tool to the agent:
+To add a new tool to an agent:

-1. Implement the tool function in the appropriate class in `langchain_integration.py`
+1. Implement the tool function in the appropriate agent class
 2. Add the tool to the `tools` list with a descriptive name and description
-3. Update the agent prompt templates in `agent_prompts.py` to include the new tool
+3. Update the agent prompt templates to include the new tool

-### Customizing Role Detection

-The role detection logic is implemented in the `ConversationContextManager` class in `conversation_context.py`.
-You can customize the detection by modifying the `detect_role` method.
+### Agent Implementation

+The agents are implemented using LangChain's agent framework:

+1. **SalesAgent**: Specializes in handling sales inquiries, with tools for:
+   - Retrieving service plans
+   - Checking promotions
+   - Creating quotes
+   - Looking up customer information

+2. **SupportAgent**: Specializes in handling support inquiries, with tools for:
+   - Checking network status
+   - Diagnosing connection issues
+   - Creating support tickets
+   - Looking up device information

+Each agent has its own prompt template and set of tools tailored to its specific role.

 ## Production Deployment